YinJC/uk-tex-faq/FAQ-letterclass.md

----
-layout: page
-title: Letters and the like
+# Letters and the like
----

 LaTeX itself provides a [`letter`](http://ctan.org/pkg/letter) document class, which is widely disliked; the present author long since gave up trying with